nextpyp/pyp/docs/install/install-web.rst

      But if you run out of space there, you can change this to a location with more space.

  * ``pyp.binds``
-     Since ``PYP`` runs inside of a Singularity/Apptainer container, by default, no files from outside of the container will be visible to ``PYP``.
-To make files visible to ``PYP``, bind the directories containing those files into the container.
-Make those directories are also readable by the service account.
+     Since ``nextPYP`` runs inside an Apptainer container, by default, no files from outside of the container will be visible.
+To make them visible, you have to explicitly bind the directories containing those files into the container.
+Make sure those directories are also readable by the service account.

 Here is an example of how to specify these options in the configuration file: